 In October 2010, the IASB published amendments to IFRS 9 Financial Instruments ("IFRS 9") which provides added guidance on the classification and measurement of financial liabilities.
 In July 2014, the IASB issued its final version of IFRS 9, which completes the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
-The final standard is mandatorily effective for annual periods beginning on or after January 1, 2018, with earlier application permitted.
-The Company has not yet assessed the impact of this standard on the consolidated financial statements.
+The final standard is required to be applied for years beginning on or after January 1, 2018.
+Based upon current facts and circumstances, we do not expect our financial performance or disclosure to be materially affected by the application of the standard.
+Accordingly the Company has decided that it will choose early adoption of this standard, effective November 1, 2017.